Pearl6193/Games-Using-Python/README.md

 # Games-Using-Python
-Here, We have some of the old school games.
+Here, We have some of the old-school games.